bigicoin/miner/posts/how-is-sapper-different-from-next.md

 ---
-title: Sapper different from Next.js?
+title: How is Sapper different from Next.js?
 date: 2020-02-17
 author: Jane Dev
 preview: 'Next.js is a React framework from Zeit, and is the inspiration for Sapper.
 There are a few notable differences, however.'
 ---

-# Sapper different from Next.js?
+# How is Sapper different from Next.js?

 <a href='https://github.com/zeit/next.js'>Next.js</a> is a React framework from <a href='https://zeit.co'>Zeit</a>, and is the inspiration for Sapper.
 There are a few notable differences, however: